Anthem (novella)

-Anthem is a dystopian fiction novella by Russian–born American writer Ayn Rand, written in 1937 and first published in 1938 in the United Kingdom.
-The story takes place at an unspecified future date when mankind has entered another Dark Age.
+Anthem is a dystopian fiction novella by Russian-born American writer Ayn Rand, written in 1937 and first published in 1938 in the United Kingdom.
+The story takes place at an unspecified future date when humankind has entered another Dark Age.
 Technological advancement is now carefully planned and the concept of individuality has been eliminated.
 A young man known as Equality 7-2521 rebels by doing secret scientific research.
 When his activity is discovered, he flees into the wilderness and is followed by Liberty 5-3000, a woman he loves.
 Together they plan to establish a new society based on rediscovered individualism.

 Rand originally conceived of the story as a play, then decided to write for magazine publication.
 At her agent's suggestion, she submitted it to book publishers.
 The novella was first published by Cassell in England.
 It was published in the United States only after Rand's next novel, The Fountainhead, became a best seller.
 Rand revised the text for the US edition published in 1946.